Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Overview

-In this section, we first present an overview of the episodic star formation scenario, including a detailed pattern regarding how the star formation zone propagates through a galaxy during each episode, as well as a detailed comparison of galaxy properties at SFR peaks and valleys.
-In Section \ref{sec:color} and \ref{sec:coldgas}, we first show how galaxy color and the cold gas content vary with time, respectively.
-In Section \ref{sec:2branches}, we demonstrate the presence of two star-formation branches during each episode, and in Section \ref{sec:diffmet}, we show how they are intertwined with different radial distributions in metallicity of young stars and gas between SFR peak and valley moments.
+In this section, we first present an overview of the episodic star formation scenario, including a detailed pattern regarding how the star formation zone propagates through a galaxy during each episode, as well as a detailed comparison of galaxy properties at SFR peaks and valleys (using a randomly selected but further downsized sample of $\sim 400$ galaxies to reduce computational cost, see Section \ref{sec:method_SelESFG}).
+In Sections \ref{sec:result_color} and \ref{sec:result_coldgas}, we show how galaxy color and the cold gas content vary with time, respectively.
+In Section \ref{sec:result_2branches}, we demonstrate the presence of two star-formation branches during each episode, and in Section \ref{sec:result_diffmet}, we show how they are intertwined with different radial distributions in metallicity of young stars and gas between SFR peak and valley moments.